Neuroplant-Resources/Neuroplant-DataAnalysis/README.md

 2. MS_analysis: Cleans the data and aggregates worm locations for plotting

 #### Manuscript plots
-<p> Contains the code used to generate all of analysis plots for the NP screening manuscript </p>
+<p> Contains the code used to generate all of analysis plots for the NP screening manuscript.</p>

 #### OWL performance analysis
-<p>The contents include 2 performance analyses of the OWL performed in Spring 2021 and Spring 2022.</p>
+<p>To assess the accuracy of our automated worm locator we compared images processed by the algorithm against the same set of images processed by humans.
+The metrics that we compared include:</p>
+1. The total number of worms identified in each well
+2. The position of all worms identified in each well.

+Each image was analyzed by the algorithm once and analyzed by 2 seperate people.
+By doing this we were able to assess the agreement between the alorithm and a human, in addition to the agreement between two humans.

 #### S1
-<p> Contains all of the code used to analyze the data from Screen 1 testing the N2 behavioral response to 96 conditions.
-It also contains the analysis for follow up screens using the CX10, PR678 and GN1077 mutant lines.</p>
+Contains all of the code used to clean and analyze the data from Screen 1 testing the N2 behavioral response to 96 conditions.
+It also contains the clean up and analysis for follow up screens using the CX10, PR678 (S1F1) and GN1077 (S1F2) mutant lines.

-The NP screening pipeline has undergone many iterations and so the data analysis has gone through similar iterations.
-We have retained a few scriptsf that are no longer in use, but have labeled these as deprecated (dep).
+The NP screening pipeline has undergone many iterations, so the data analysis pipeline has gone through similar iterations.
+We have retained a script that is no longer in use, but was used to create an intermediate dataset for a figure; it has been labeled as deprictated (dep).

-#### Screen development
-<p> This contains code used to analyze the data from all previous iterations of the screening pipeline.
-There is more detail about the contents of this folder in the README found inside. </p>

-#### DivergentStrains
-<p> One of the offshoot projects includes screening a set of C. elegans wild isolates known as the divergent strains.
-This folder contains the initial code used to clean up and analyze this dataset.</p>